-A critical point is that, as had been in Japan during the bubble period, the bubble was based on excessively optimistic expectations with respect to the future, which might be described as euphoria with the benefit of hindsight, rather than a rational bubble, as modeled by Blanchard and Watson (1982), which assume market participants accurately recognize the fundamentals.
-Under continued price stability, perceived potential output path have shifted upward as economic expansion prolonged, resulting in the emergence of euphoria and underestimation of inflationary pressure in view of output gap.
-However, increase in asset prices during this period also failed to deliver a sufficient clue to assess whether such increase was consequence of an advent of a new economy or just a euphoria.
-After all, in light of these Japan's experiences, a central bank cannot take an appropriate policy response without evaluating whether expectations for a new stage of development induced by asset price hikes are euphoric or not, and forecast a correct path for the potential growth rate.
-In this sense, it cannot reasonably be assumed that direct inclusion of asset prices into policy target could have lead to more appropriate policy judgment.
+A critical point is that the bubble period in Japan was based on excessively optimistic expectations with respect to the future, which might be described as euphoria with the benefit of hindsight, rather than a rational bubble, as modeled by Blanchard and Watson (1982), which assume market participants accurately recognize the fundamentals.
+Under continued price stability, the perceived potential output path shifted upward as economic expansion continued, resulting in the emergence of euphoria and underestimation of inflationary pressure in view of the output gap.
+However, an increase in asset prices during this period also failed to deliver a sufficient clue to assess whether such an increase was the consequence of an advent of a new economy or just euphoria.
+After all, in light of Japan's experiences, a central bank cannot take an appropriate policy response without evaluating whether expectations for a new stage of development induced by asset price hikes are euphoric or not, and forecast a correct path for the potential growth rate.
+In this sense, it cannot reasonably be assumed that direct inclusion of asset prices in a policy target could have led to a more appropriate policy judgment.

 In addition, Japan's experience seems to suggest that it would be worth trying to carry out early and drastic monetary easing when a bubble bursts.
-However, in the case of Japan, a characteristic of bank-based financial system where effects of the bursting of the bubble on the financial front suddenly materialized at a stage beyond a certain critical value, made it difficult for the central bank to recognize that the shock of the bubble bursting would have a prolonged impact beyond the normal business cycle at an early stage of the bursting.
-To this end, as similar with the case during the period of emergence and expansion of the bubble, the central bank cannot make a policy judgement without evaluating to what extent the potential output path will perpetually shift downward by taking account of effects of the bubble bursting on the financial front.
+However, in the case of Japan, the characteristic of a bank-based financial system, wherein the effects of the bursting of the bubble on the financial front suddenly materialized at a stage beyond a certain critical value, made it difficult for the central bank to recognize that the shock of the bubble's bursting would have a prolonged impact beyond the normal business cycle at an early stage of the bursting.
+To this end, similar to the case during the period of emergence and expansion of the bubble, the central bank cannot make a policy judgment without evaluating to what extent the potential output path will continue to shift downward by taking account of the effects of the bubble's bursting on the financial front.